newlandsvalley/chord-editor/README.md

 Initial Design Aims
 -------------------

+*  We won't number the fingers.
+*  Possibly we'll omit the cross that represents an unplayed string.
 *  Simple mouse-click interface for editing fingering.
 *  Display only the first 6 (or so) frets.
 *  Export as JPG (i.e. with opaque background).